SKempin/url-stats-from-facebook/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Quickly and easily get and embed the number of likes, shares and comments that any URL has had on Facebook.

 == Description ==

-URL Stats from Facebook uses the Facebook Graph API to query the stats for any URL (including facebook pages).
+URL Stats from Facebook uses the FQL to query the stats for any URL (including facebook pages).
 These can then be individually displayed via shortcodes on your posts/pages or embedding in your Wordpress template files.

 **Features:**

 * Simple interface design, showing the stats for the URL
 * Each stat type is wrapped in `<span>` tags with appropriate class name, for easy CSS styling eg. `<span class="usf-likes">`
 * Shortcodes for embedding in posts and pages
 * Compatible with all browsers
 * No coding required

 **Shortcode Examples:**
 `[usf_likes]`
 `[usf_shares]`